 Bavaria – conservative, yet super pro-environment

-Munich is the capital of the state of Bavaria; and Bavaria is – as I’ve mentioned elsewhere – sometimes called the Texas of Germany: conservative, strongly religious, boastful to the point of nationalism about its identity, located in the south, the largest state and the only in its country that was once a sovereign nation (if you want to split hairs, Alaska is larger and Vermont was once a republic, and California was too, for 25 days).
+Munich is the capital of the state of Bavaria, which is – as I’ve mentioned elsewhere – sometimes called the Texas of Germany: both are conservative, strongly religious, boastful to the point of nationalism about their identity, and located in the south.
+Both are their county’s largest state and the only one that was once a sovereign nation (if you want to split hairs, Alaska is larger and humble, mild-mannered Vermont was once a republic, and California was too, for 25 days).
 The analogy, however, has two major flaws.
 Bavaria is arguably the most pro-enviroment German state, its only rival being, perhaps, Baden-Württemberg.
 Certainly Berlin (which is actually a state) is no rival, for it performs at level markedly lower than its questionable reputation as an eco-capital would suggest.
 Whereas no one has ever accused Texas of environmental leadership.
 And in fairness it must be said that Bavaria’s environmental record is far from spotless, for example in having produced the last two, flagrantly anti-environment and corruption-scandal-plagued Ministers of Transport in Merkel’s cabinet (not to mention multi-talented – they are both plagued by racism scandals, too.)

 Munich is no Portland, to put it mildly